 We do everything we can to ensure that passengers with reduced mobility reach their destinations.

 If you are vision-impaired, use a wheelchair or are travelling with a pram or pushchair, you might need assistance when on or off a train or changing trains.
 We're here to help.

 Simply tell us what assistance you need.
 You can contact us by phone, fax or e-mail, use our online contact form or talk to a member of our staff at a station.
-We can provide ad-hoc support at stations with service personnel, but we recommend that you inform us of your travel needs at least 24 hours before your train is due to depart (48 hours if travelling outside of Germany).
+Travellers using our stations or stops need to notify us in advance at least 24 hours before your train is due to depart (48 hours if travelling outside of Germany).
 This will give us time to organise assistance tailored to your situation.
-Travellers using all other stations or stops need to notify us in advance as ad-hoc assistance is not available.
 Please see our accessibility plan for more detailed information.

 You can contact our Mobility Service Centre from 6 am - 10 pm Monday - Friday, and from 8 am - 8 pm on Saturday, Sunday and public holidays.